Daniel Gale Sotheby's International Realty Leverages Yext to Help Mobile Consumers Find Their Dream Homes

 Mobile is where the online and the in-person experience converge.
-It correlates that as home buying becomes an increasingly online process, the scouting experience is more in-person than ever.
+And as home buying becomes an increasingly online process, the scouting experience is more in-person than ever.
 Instead of idly browsing through the Sunday real estate section, people are much more likely to discover a prospective neighborhood while on the go and to look up listings in the moment.
-"When you are looking for a property you are mobile—in your car!" says Evans.
-"We are moving rapidly to a trend that will be 100% mobile audience."
+"When you are looking for a property, you are mobile — in your car!" says Evans.
+"I would guess that soon our audience will be 100% mobile."

 Independent Contractors and Multiple Listings Make for a Messy Combination